hnesk/browse-ocrd/README.md

 ### Configuration file syntax

-The `ocrd-browser.conf` file is an ini-file with the following keys:
+The `ocrd-browser.conf` file is an ini-file with the following sections and keys:
 ```ini
 [FileGroups]
 # Preferred fileGrp names for thumbnail display in the Page Browser